TritonDataCenter/sdc-imgapi/docs/index.md

 call [AddImageFile](#AddImageFile) and then [ActivateImage](#ActivateImage)
 to finish with an image available for provisioning.

+This endpoint is similar in spirit to CreateImage, but called by the operator to preserve `uuid` et al. Typically it is called by the 'import-remote-image' workflow job initiated by [AdminImportRemoteImage](#AdminImportRemoteImage).

 ### Inputs

 The request body includes the same fields as for [CreateImage](#CreateImage),